Tinker et al. (2013) Composite Model¶

 the classes governing this behavior are Tinker13QuiescentSats

-and Tinker13ActiveSats
+and Tinker13ActiveSats;

 satellites in this model follow an (unbiased) NFW profile, as governed by the

-NFWPhaseSpace
+NFWPhaseSpace class.

 Building the Tinker et al. (2013) Model¶